readthedocs/readthedocs.org/docs/user/guides/subprojects.rst

 Editing a subproject
 --------------------

-You can edit a subproject at any time by clicking :guilabel:`📝️📝️📝️` in the list of subprojects.
+You can edit a subproject at any time by clicking :guilabel:`📝️` in the list of subprojects.
 On the following page, it's possible to both change the alias and source project.
 Click :guilabel:`Update subproject` to save your changes.